maryvilledev/coreos-vagrant-gonkulator/README.md

 (DO also has 32, 48 and 64gb options but my account isnt enabled for them)

-The example mydigitalocenvars_file above will create 1GB/1CPU/30GBSSD coreos-stable nodes in the San Francisco 1 region.
+The example mydigitaloceanvars_file above will create 1GB/1CPU/30GBSSD coreos-stable nodes in the San Francisco 1 region.

 Source the file and vagrant up!
 ```